-In BOO!
-A MADEA HALLOWEEN, Tyler Perry returns as Madea to set the neighborhood straight on Halloween night.
-While trying to keep an eye on a few misbehaving teens who are planning a wild Halloween night party she is spooked by ghosts, killers, poltergeists, zombies and spirits.
+Madea returns to set the neighborhood straight on Halloween night.
+While trying to keep an eye on a few misbehaving teens who are planning a wild Halloween-night party, she is spooked by ghosts, killers, poltergeists, zombies, and spirits.
 Giving them all a piece of her mind and fists, Madea must maintain order and sanity as she spends this hilarious, haunted Halloween night fighting off goons and goblins.Written by

 ComedyE.com / DeAlan Wilson

 The latest Tyler Perry movie to be released in theaters in two years (the last Tyler Perry movie was [link=Tyler Perry]) and the latest Madea movie to be released in theaters in three years.
 See more »

 Brian says if his plan doesn't work, he 'will resort to 1938', but he pronounces it 'result'.
 See more »

 [hears shallow breathing behind her]